ugomeguerditchian/GoBoom/README.md

   -t  --threads     Number of threads.
 Default: max
   -p  --proxy-file  Proxy file(s), separate with a ',' each files.
 Format of
                     file(s) must be ip:port.
 Default: []
+  -x  --proxy-mult  You can multiply the working proxys detected with this
+                    option.
+Default: 12
   -m  --mode        Mode of attack, 1 for pass all traffic trough proxy, 2
                     don't use proxy.
 Default: 1
 ```